jmcker/How-Did-I-Just-Do-That/autostart-synergyc-rpi.md

 ```
 @synergyc --name raspberrypi <Synergy server address>
 ```
 to one or both of the following.
+(Be sure to use `sudo vim autostart` to edit the file or you won't be able to write changes.)

 Apply to current user only:
 ```